 Professor Gleiser points out that “Only the most extreme would adopt the those-who-don’t-belong-are-enemies value system, and only the most aggressive within these will opt to destroy their opponents.
 Most tribes actually feed on each other’s strength and motivation to pursue a common goal.”

-Here’s psychologist Camillo Zacchia (HuffPost, December 2016) “What you say becomes irrelevant as long as you are wearing the right uniform, or speaking the right language, or wearing the right religious symbol.
+Psychologist Camillo Zacchia (HuffPost, December 2016) has said, “What you say becomes irrelevant as long as you are wearing the right uniform, or speaking the right language, or wearing the right religious symbol.
 That’s why the rise of identity politics is so disturbing.
 We travelled that road many times in the last century and always to a horrific destination.”

 The greatest tribal obscenity of all time occurred less than a century ago.
 Adolf Hitler persuaded the German people that they belonged to a master tribe.
 Once that was accomplished it was time for the next step; to protect the purity of the master tribe from people deemed to be inferior; they had to be exterminated.

 So, between 1933 and 1945 the “defective” people were murdered on an industrial scale.
 Jews were the primary victims; up to six million were slaughtered.
 But, as the Jewish Virtual Library points out other targets “included LGBTQ individuals, the physically and mentally disabled, Roma (gypsies), Poles and other Slavic peoples, Jehovah’s Witnesses, and members of political opposition groups.”